-Journal of Mosquito Research offers a fast publication schedule whilst maintaining rigorous peer review.
-Normally the publication period is four to six weeks depend on the speed of peer review.
+Cancer Genetics and Epigenetics (CGE) offers a fast publication schedule whilst maintaining rigorous peer review.
+Normally the publication period is two or four weeks depend on the speed of peer review.
 Using the recommended manuscript preparation formats will largely speed up the paper procedures and shorten the periods.
 Research articles will be published electronically in provisional PDF immediately upon acceptance.
 A fully structured web version and PDF download version will be uploaded within four weeks after acceptance.

-Journal of Mosquito Research is affiliated with other biology journals published by BioPublisher, including Genomics and Applied Biology and other journals.
-If referees judge that a manuscript is sound but not of special interest and therefore not appropriate for Molecular Pathogens, the referee reports can be shared with other journals published by BioPublisher.
+Cancer Genetics and Epigenetics (CGE) is affiliated with other biology journals published by BioPublisher, including Genomics and Applied Biology and other journals.
+If referees judge that a manuscript is sound but not of special interest and therefore not appropriate for Cancer Genetics and Epigenetics (CGE), the referee reports can be shared with other journals published by BioPublisher.
 Transferring a manuscript from one journal to another will not incur delays.
 Conversely, if a manuscript submitted to a sister journal in the BioPublisher series is judged to be of exceptional interest by the referees and editors.
-We may offer publication in Journal of Mosquito Research.
+We may offer publication in Cancer Genetics and Epigenetics (CGE).

 5 Article-processing charges

-Journal of Mosquito Research levies an article-processing charge for every accepted article to cover the costs incurred by open access publication.
-Article-processing charges for all BioPublisher journals are in uniform.
-BioPublisher's standard article-processing charge is Canadian dollar 1200 CAD (US dollar $1200), which has no any tax fee included.
-Authors from low-income countries and areas or having financial difficulties can apply the discount for APC upon submission and if the authors are qualified to be waived they don't necessarily pay the APC.
+Cancer Genetics and Epigenetics (CGE) levies an article-processing charge for every accepted article to cover the costs incurred by open access publication.
+Article-processing charge for all BioPublisher journals is in uniform.
+BioPublisher’s standard article-processing charge is Canadian dollar 1200 CAD (US dollar $1200), which has no any tax fee included.
+For authors from the Canada, their article processing charges levied by BioPublisher contain 12% of HST tax fee, and this tax fee will be listed solely upon invoice.
+For authors other than from the Canada, their article processing charges are exclusive of any tax fees.
+Authors from low-income countries and areas or having financial difficulties can apply the discount for APC upon submission and if the authors are qualified to be waived they don’t necessarily pay the APC.
 For further information please see Charge FAQ.